yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src.md

 ---

 {{< note title="Note" >}}
-CentOS 7 is the main recommended development and production platform for Yugabyte DB.
+CentOS 7 is the main recommended development and production platform for YugabyteDB.
 {{< /note >}}

 <ul class="nav nav-tabs nav-tabs-yb">